uswds/uswds-for-designers/README.md

 For the alpha release, the following file types are available for your use:
 - .AI (Adobe Illustrator)
-- .EPS files
+- .EPS
-- Sketch files
+- Sketch
+- Omnigraffle
 - Font files (Fontawesome, Merriweather, Source Sans Pro)
 - Color Swatches

 We encourage and solicit your input.
 Please leave any feedback in the project's primary repo here: https://github.com/18F/web-design-standards

 ## About the Sketch files